whutsfree/nativescript-ngx-shadow/README.md

 `StateListAnimator`.
 The motivation so far was simply put this plugin to work with buttons without changing the original state once they are clicked.

+## Plugin Development Work Flow:

+- Clone repository to your machine.
+- Run `npm install` to prepare the project
+- Run and deploy to your device or emulator with `npm run android` or `npm run ios`
+- Build a ngPackagr version with `npm run build`

 ## Changelog

+- 6.0.0 Fork: Now packaged with ngPackagr for Angular 6 compatabilty
 - 2.1.0 Decouple shadow logic / Override default StateListAnimator
 - 2.0.1 Fix error on old Android devices (< Lollipop)
 - 2.0.0 Density Independent Pixels / TranslationZ